1881 Minnesota tornado outbreak

-On July 15–16, 1881, a deadly tornado outbreak struck southern Minnesota, featuring at least least six tornadoes, 24 deaths, and 123 injuries.
+On July 15–16, 1881, a deadly tornado outbreak struck southern Minnesota, featuring at least six tornadoes, 24 deaths, and 123 injuries.
 The deadliest tornado of the outbreak, retroactively rated F4 on the Fujita scale, killed 20 people in and near New Ulm; it was likely a long-tracked tornado family and may have caused F5 damage to rural farmsteads.
 An F4 tornado elsewhere in Minnesota killed four more people, and additional strong tornadoes occurred in the state.
 (Note: An outbreak is generally defined as a group of at least six tornadoes (the number sometimes varies slightly according to local climatology) with no more than a six-hour gap between individual tornadoes.
 An outbreak sequence, prior to (after) the start of modern records in 1950, is defined as a period of no more than two (one) consecutive days without at least one significant (F2 or stronger) tornado.)

 Confirmed tornadoes

 Prior to 1990, there is a likely undercount of tornadoes, particularly E/F0–1, with reports of weaker tornadoes becoming more common as population increased.
 A sharp increase in the annual average E/F0–1 count by approximately 200 tornadoes was noted upon the implementation of NEXRAD Doppler weather radar in 1990–1991.
 (Note: Historically, the number of tornadoes globally and in the United States was and is likely underrepresented: research by Grazulis on annual tornado activity suggests that, as of 2001, only 53% of yearly U.S. tornadoes were officially recorded.
 Documentation of tornadoes outside the United States was historically less exhaustive, owing to the lack of monitors in many nations and, in some cases, to internal political controls on public information.
 Most countries only recorded tornadoes that produced severe damage or loss of life.
 Significant low biases in U.S. tornado counts likely occurred through the early 1990s, when advanced NEXRAD was first installed and the National Weather Service began comprehensively verifying tornado occurrences.)
 1974 marked the first year where significant tornado (E/F2+) counts became homogenous with contemporary values, attributed to the consistent implementation of Fujita scale assessments.
 Numerous discrepancies on the details of tornadoes in this outbreak exist between sources.
 The total count of tornadoes and ratings differs from various agencies accordingly.
 The list below documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

-Weather map of the low pressure system near Canada that would produce the tornado outbreak over Minnesota on July 15, 1881.